Protocentral/HealthyPi/README.md

 * OK now you have your debugger plugged in, its good to check that it works, select Device Programming.
 * Choose "Device Programmer" from "Tools" Menu
 * Programming window will be open.
 * Select the programmer from the drop down box.
-Select interface as ìSWDî.
-Click on ìApplyî.
+Select interface as ‚ÄúSWD‚Äù.
+Click on ‚ÄúApply‚Äù.
 * Now read the Power and Device ID.
 If you are able to read the Device ID then the interface is fine.

 **Step 3 : Build & Start Debugging**